JetBrains-Research/TestSpark/README.md

 - [Telemetry](#telemetry-opt-in-1)

 ### Generating Tests for Classes
-TestGenie uses EvoSuite to automatically generate tests for Java classes.
+TestGenie uses EvoSuite and GPT-4 to automatically generate tests for Java classes.
 Two clicks are required from the user for the tests to be generated.

 ### Generating Tests for Methods
 TestGenie uses EvoSuite to automatically generate tests for Java methods.
 Two clicks are required from the user for the tests to be generated.